albscui/proglog/README.md

 The leader accepts client requests, each of which represents some command to run across the cluster.
 (In a key-value service for example, you'd have a command to assign a key's value).
 For each request, the leader appends the command to its log and then requests its followers to append the command to their logs.
 After a majority of followers have replicated the command -- when the leader considers the command committed -- the leader executes the command with a finite-state machine and responds to the client with the result.
 The leader tracks the highest committed offset and sends this in the requests to the followers.
 When a follower receives a request, it executes all commands up to the highest committed offset with its finite-state machine.
 All Raft servers run the same FSM that defines how to handle each command.

 The recommended number of servers is 3 and five.
 The general formula is `N = 2f + 1`, where `N` is the number of servers, and `f` is the number of failures to tolerate.

+### Multiplex to Run Multiple services on one port

+We have two connection types (Raft and gRPC) for our distributed log and gRPC server respectively.
+We want to multiplex the Raft service with our gRPC service on one port.
+The issue with multiplexing before the handhsake and mutual TLS gRPC connections is that gRPC needs information taken during the handshake to authenticate clients later on.
+We need to multiplex before the handshake and identify Raft vs gRPC connections.

+We identify the Raft connection by making the Raft connection write a a `1` as the first byte.